jidemoto/Hockey-Schedule-Sync/README.md

 The first run will prompt you for authorization to your google account and ask which calendar you'd like to sync the events to.
 Every run afterwards will use the stored credentials and settings to run without intervention (making it usable for cron jobs)

+## To do:

+- Refactor a bit to make it more readable.
+Also pull the schedule connectors away from the rest of the code it make it easier to...
+- Add a connector the NCWHL schedule
+- Add a connector for Ice Oasis' Google Calendar